Gees95/Project_4_Team_4/README.md

 ### ROC
 ![ROC Curve](output/roc_curve.png)

 The above figure shows the ROC curve for the model.
-Eyeballing the graph the Top Left Corner of the curve falls around 0.8 True predictive rate (TPR).
-We calculated this Top Left Corner TPR and the threcshold for the sigmoid image classification using numpy.
-The results for this are below:
+Eyeballing the graph, the Top Left Corner of the curve falls around 0.8 True predictive rate (TPR).
+We calculated this Top Left Corner TPR and the threshold for the sigmoid image classification using numpy.
+The results for this are below, showing the threshold to be 0.6
 ```
 Optimal Threshold (Top-Left Corner)
 --------------------------------------------------